 He is a lecturer of design with courses in interaction design and user experience design at the University of Southern California, Santa Monica College, and a recent graduate design seminar at ArtCenter College of Design.
 A book of his images, titled Best Pracitces, will be published in by No Style Press.

-He is a principal of Besler & Sons, LLC, a multidisciplinary studio that he founded in with Erin Besler, a lecturer in the Department of Architecture and Urban Design (A.UD) at University of California Los Angeles.
+He works at Besler & Sons, LLC, a multidisciplinary studio that he co-founded in with Erin Besler, a lecturer in the Department of Architecture and Urban Design (A.UD) at University of California Los Angeles.

 Their work has been presented and exhibited in Los Angeles, Chicago, New York, Vancouver, Shenzhen, and Sydney and their research and writing has been published in San Rocco, Medium, Gizmodo, Archpaper, Pidgin, Pool, Log, Arredamento Mimarlık, Offramp, and Perspecta.
 The essay “Super Models or: Some (Scale) Models That I’d Like to Know” received a Core77 Design Award for Writing & Commentary.